M1nJun/MockWordleGame/README.md

 This is a Word Game that is very similar to the popular Wordle game.
+I used the Java language.

 Here is how to game goes: